geniusyield/market-maker/README.md

 ## Known Issues

 * When bot tries to place multiple orders in a single iteration, it might happen that we pick same UTxO against different transaction skeletons (due to a [quirk](https://github.com/geniusyield/dex-contracts-api/blob/cf360d6c1db8185b646a34ed8f6bb330c23774bb/src/GeniusYield/Api/Dex/PartialOrder.hs#L489-L498) where place order operation specifies UTxO to be spent in skeleton itself), leading to successful building of only some of the transaction skeletons and thus only few of the orders might be successfully placed even though bot might very well have the required funds to place all.
-Now bot can place remaining ones in next iteration but as of now, these next orders are placed starting with initial spread difference from market price leading to a situation where bot has multiple orders but at same price.
+Now bot can place remaining ones in next iteration but as of now, these next orders are placed starting with initial spread difference from market price leading to a situation where bot might have multiple orders at the same price.

 [^1]: _Display unit_ is one to which decimals are added as directed under [`cardano-token-registry`](https://github.com/cardano-foundation/cardano-token-registry).